Kevin Davies: Preston North End sign ex-Bolton & England striker

 "This was the first club I came to when I returned from holiday and I was impressed from day one," Davies told BBC Radio Lancashire.

 "The club have backed me with a two-year deal and I know I can do a job here for the two years.

 "I'm at the stage of my career where I want to enjoy my football, work hard and be part of something successful.

 "This ticked all the right boxes for me.
 I know it's a step down in leagues, but I wouldn't have joined if I didn't think we were going to gain promotion next year."

-Speaking last month, Preston manager Simon Grayson said he hoped he had done enough to convince Davies to join North End.
+Speaking last month, Preston manager Simon Grayson said he

 "I'd like to think we've got certain things that will be in our favour," said Grayson.